Complexity Management Strategies

 #6 – Practice holistic, non-linear thinking

 It works and robots cannot do it (very well).
 Look for stories, metaphors, analogies, symbols, and archetypes.
-Human beings developed these tools for capturing complicated concepts through thousands of years, now we need them more than ever.
+Human beings developed these tools for capturing complicated concepts over thousands of years, now we need them more than ever.
 These tools work well as shortcuts for understanding and describing complex matters that often include nonverbal, tacit, or otherwise hard-to-grab aspects.

 #7 – Seek diversity across organizational or professional silo thinking

-High complexity situations are simply too complicated for one mind.
+High-complexity situations are simply too complicated for one mind.
 Furthermore, the process of socialization that built our professional identity often makes us blind or reluctant to adopt perspectives beyond our profession.
-If we seek out perspectives, tools, and points of view from other professions and departments, we can apply the kaleidoscopic thinking that works well in high complexity situations.
+If we seek out perspectives, tools, and points of view from other professions and departments, we can apply the kaleidoscopic thinking that works well in high-complexity situations.
 But organizational borders, resource battles, and deeply embedded paradigms often make this difficult.

 #8 – Avoid the trap of analysis paralysis and start acting